comparison · cleanshot-x

 | Three annotations | 6.9s | 8.4s |

-The paid alternative is fast.
-DrawShot is faster, by about 25-35%.
-The difference is mostly in the annotation phase — single-key shortcuts vs. modifier chords matter when you draw 30+ arrows a day.
+CleanShot X is fast.
+DrawShot is faster, by about 25–35%.
+The difference is mostly in the annotation phase — single-key shortcuts versus modifier chords matter when you draw 30+ arrows a day.

-That said: TTC is the metric I care about, and DrawShot is optimized for it.
-The paid alternative is optimized for "every screenshot feature you'd want in one app."
+That said: TTC is the metric I care about — see the four seconds to clipboard deep-dive for the full methodology.
+DrawShot is optimized for it.
+CleanShot X is optimized for "every screenshot feature you'd want in one app."
 Different goals, different winners.

 Pricing math